asicoderOfficial/k8sUpdater/README.md

 And that's it!
 Now the operator will be checking for suitable updates every 2 seconds.

+For building your custom image, clone this repository, modify the code and build it using ```build.sh``` file.

 ## 2. Environment variables explanation
 2.1. <em>REFRESH_FREQUENCY_IN_SECONDS</em>
 **COMPULSORY**